-- A transcript reflecting the student’s current standing with a 3.5 GPA.
+- An official, sealed transcript reflecting the student’s current standing with a 3.5 GPA.

 - Proof of admission and enrollment in an accredited law school.

 All applicants must complete the provided Future Leaders Application and submit a 500-word essay on how personal injury law positively affects social change.
-All applicants must also include a valid transcript reflecting his or her current standing with a 3.5 GPA and proof of acceptance and enrollment.
+All applicants must also include an official, sealed transcript reflecting his or her current standing with a 3.5 GPA and proof of acceptance and enrollment.
 Failure to include all required materials will result in immediate rejection of the application.

-The Brett Murphy Future Leaders Scholarship recipient will be notified of the selection on or about August 15, 2014.
+The Brett Law Future Leaders Scholarship recipient will be notified of the selection on or about August 15, 2015.

 1310 10th Street, Suite 104